oppia/oppia-android/wiki/Oppia-Android-Code-Coverage.md

 - Bazel failing to collect coverage data for the source file.
 - Bazel lacking a reference to the required source file in the collected data.
 - Other potential reasons are still under exploration.

-  The table has two columns:
+  The table has three columns:

 1. **File:** Displays the file for which the error occurred (Clicking the drop-down reveals the file's path in the codebase).
 2. **Failure Reason:** Describes the reason for the failure.
+3. **Status:** Indicates that the coverage status is a failure.

-Note: If this table or section is not present in the coverage report, it indicates that no changes exhibited failure
+Note: If this table or section is not present in the coverage report, it indicates that no changes exhibited failure.

 #